 5) Physical activity

 Sleeplessness can be caused simply because you have not been active enough during the day.
-A study has shown that people who exercised for two 20-minute sessions four times a week felt their quality of sleep improved, that they had more vitality, less depressive symptoms, and felt less sleepy during the day.
+A study has shown that people who exercised for two 20-minute sessions four times a week felt their quality of sleep improved.
+They had more vitality, less depressive symptoms, and felt less sleepy during the day.

 And that’s it for now!
 Hopefully this post has highlighted a few of the many ways in which you can improve the quality of your sleep. #goodsleep